Self-restrained Triplet Loss for Accurate Masked Face Recognition: Result

-The achieved evaluation results on the MRF2 dataset by ResNet-50 and MobileFaceNet models are presented in Tables \ref{tab:mrf2_r50} and \ref{tab:mrf2_m}, respectively.
-Using masked probes, the achieved EER by ResNet-50 model is 4.3895\% (F-M) as shown in Table \ref{tab:mfr_r50}.
-Only in this case, the EER did not improve by our proposed approach where the achieved EER by our proposed approach is 4.7274\% (F-M(SRT)).
+Using masked probes, the achieved EER by ResNet-50 model is 4.3895\% (UMR-MP).
+Only in this case, the EER did not improve by our proposed approach (UMR-MP(SRT)).
+The achieved EER, in this case, by our proposed approach is 4.7274\%.
 Nonetheless, a notable improvement in the FMR1000 and the FDR separability measures can be observed from the reported result.
-The increase in FDR points out the possibility that given a larger more representative evaluation data, the consistent enhancement in verification accuracy will be apparent here as well.
+The increase in FDR points out the possibility that given larger and more representative evaluation data, the consistent enhancement in verification accuracy will be apparent here as well.
 A significant improvement in the verification performance is achieved by our approach when comparing masked probes to masked references.
-In this case, the achieved EER is decreased from 6.8831\% (M-M) to 6.2578\% (M-M(SRT)).
-A Similar conclusion can be made from the improvement from the other performance verification measures and the FDR measure.
+In this case, the achieved EER is decreased from 6.8831\% (MR-MP) to 6.2578\% (MR-MP(SRT)).
+A similar conclusion can be made from the improvements on the other performance verification measures and the FDR measure.

-Using masked probes, the achieved verification performance by MobileFaceNet is significantly enhanced by our proposed approach.
-Similar improvement in the verification performance is achieved when comparing masked probe to masked reference by our approach as shown in Table \ref{tab:mrf2_m}.
-For example,when the probes and references are masked, the achieved EER by MobileFaceNet is 8.4777\%.
-This error rate is reduced to 7.8232\% using our proposed approach.
+Using masked probes, the achieved verification performance by MobileFaceNet is significantly enhanced by our proposed approach (UMR-MP(SRT)).
+A similar improvement in the verification performance is achieved on MR-MP(SRT) case as shown in Table \ref{tab:mrf2}.
+For example, the achieved EER by MobileFaceNet is 8.4777\% on the MR-MP case.
+This error rate is reduced to 7.8232\% using our proposed approach (MR-MP(SRT)).